Harshitaggarwal4/DeMosser-Hackathon/README.md

 5.  the output will be stored in ***final_output.c*** and ***final_output_with_hashtag.c***
 6.  the link for the Moss results will be displayed in the terminal

+## FILE DESCRIPTIONS
+1. Array_heap_declaration.py - converts all the arrays declared in the given c program into heap allocations of respective datatype
+2. CharTypeChange.py - converts all the variables of datatype char into unsigned char
+3. FloatTypeChange.py - converts all the variables of float datatype into double
+4. IntTypeChange.py - converts all variables of integer datatype into long long
+5. ReFormat.py - formats the given c code according to usual standard
+6. Mul_1_Add_zero.py - during variable declarations, the RHS is multipled by 1 and 0 is added
+7.  changeIncrement.py - increments done through the i++ method are changed to i+=1
+8.  struct.py - creates random structures in the c program
+9.  if1.py - randomly adds if(1) before statements that are certainly executed
+10.  add_this.c - has random sort functions which will be used to implement sorting in the program
+11.  add_random_stuff.py - uses the random sort function, to implement sorting in the program
+12.  whileToFor.py - converts all the while loops into for loops
+13.  ifToSwitch.py - converts if-else statements into switch-case conditions

 ## FUTURE IDEAS AND CURRENT IMPLEMENTATIONS
 - [X] Convert **while** to **for**
 - [X] change **int** to **long long**, (+other datatype changes)